EstelleXIA/CMR-VL/README.md

 }
 ```

 Next, store the constructed VQA pairs in a JSON file so that they can be included in `dataset_info.json`, which records all VQA information for training and validation.
+We have also provided demo of the visual inputs in `./Demo_Figures`.

 A structured `dataset_info.json` would look roughly like this: